filrak/vsf/README.md

 - [**Core libraries**](./rfc/libraries.md) are certain functionalities for Vue Storefront core supporting it's functionality with non-eCommerce features.
 - [**Core modules**](./rfc/modules.md) are official eCommerce functionalities and integrations exposed as Vue hooks.
 - [**Third party modules**](./rfc/extendibility.md) are third-party integrations exposed as Vue Hooks.
-- [**Vue Storefront Nuxt Module**](./rfc/nuxt-module.md) is a module that installs Vue Storefront in your project and set of Vue Storefront enhancements for Nuxt.
+- [**Vue Storefront Nuxt Module**](./rfc/nuxt-module.md) is a module that installs Vue Storefront in your project with a set of Vue Storefront enhancements for Nuxt.
 - [**Nuxt Theme**](./rfc/nuxt-theme.md) is ready to use implementation of Vue Storefront with additional features provided by Nuxt Module.
 Using Nuxt theme is a recommended way of building shops with Vue Storefront

 Such architecture will ensure that Vue Storefront is decoupled and not tied to any specific platform or library.
 With properly structured public APIs and dependency injection every element of the architecture (library, module, even API client) should be replaceable and can be maintained in spearation without affecting other parts of the system.